momentum-projects/react-trivia/README.md

 ### Scaffold the application with Vite

 Create a new React application using [Vite](https://vitejs.dev/guide/#scaffolding-your-first-vite-project).

-When you are ready to write code, your first task should be **getting categories to show up on the page**.
+When you are ready to write code, **your first task should be getting categories to show up on the page**.

-Once you have a list of categories showing, give your user a way to select a category.
+Then, when you have a list of categories showing, give your user a way to select a category.
 When a category is selected, a user should see questions for that category.

 At each step, think about what the user wants to do.
 After they select a category, what will they see and do?
 How will the application respond to their interactions?